You have got there still saying that the tropical storm is barreling through South Florida.

 I don't order it.

-I'm trying to figure out how does it end up at my house.
+I'm trying to figure out how does it end up at my house?

-Maybe USA Today thinks my house is a hotel.
+Maybe USA Today thinks my house is a hotel and they deliver it because they think it's a hotel.

 I don't know.

-I but I don't know why I get it.
+I don't know why I get it.

-I've never questioned why I've never thought it was sabotage.
+I've never thought it was sabotage.

 I know welfare is the new Obama motor voter registration drive.

-I look at I'm just, to me, it's a symptom of everything that's wrong.
+I'm just, to me, it's a symptom of everything that's wrong.

-The media look at this welfare agencies see wave of voters.
+The media look at this.

 Obama gains possible.